2019 Cricket World Cup final: England innings

 Defending a middling score, the New Zealand bowlers bowled effectively, hampering England's top order, with only Jonny Bairstow managing more than a start with 36.
 With the loss of their top order, England fell to 86/4 in the 24th over; however, a century partnership between Ben Stokes and Jos Buttler for the fifth wicket got them back into the game before Buttler was caught.
 But with five overs to play, England still required another 46 runs and the bottom order were forced to bat more aggressively.
 Stokes managed to farm the strike and, more crucially, score runs, leaving England needing 15 to win from the final over, two wickets still in hand.
 After two dot balls, Stokes hit a six into the stands at deep mid-wicket, bringing their score to 233/8.

 From the third-last ball of the final over, Stokes drove the ball into mid-wicket.
-Guptill fielded the ball and threw it back to the striker's end as Stokes was returning to complete a second run; however, as Stokes dived for the crease, the ball deflected off his bat and to the boundary behind the wicket, resulting in four runs being added to the two that Stokes had run.
+Guptill fielded the ball and threw it back to the striker's end as Stokes was returning to complete a second run; however, as Stokes dived for the crease, the ball deflected off his bat and to the boundary behind the wicket, resulting in four additional runs being added to the two that Stokes had run.
+Umpire Dharamsena made an error here in awarding six runs.
+Law 19.8 states that in case of additional runs from overthrow, the run in progress will only be counted if the batsmen had crossed before the throw was made.
+This was not the case here and the correct decision should have been to award five runs and have Rashid take the strike.
 The final two deliveries went for a run each, but England lost their last two wickets going for a second run each time.